Leeds Medicine Interview Questions

 What are the University of Leeds MMI Dates?

-Interview invitations at Leeds are usually sent out on a rolling basis from early December until early February.
+Interview invitations at Leeds are usually sent out on a rolling basis from early December to early February for the 2026 entry cycle.
 The first interviews at Leeds begin in December and continue until the beginning of February.

 What are the common topics covered at the Leeds Medical School interview?